JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Evaluation

 \subsection{Experimental Setup}

-\textbf{Dataset.} We evaluate \system on two CP datasets: (i) OPV2V~\cite{xu2022opv2v}, which is a large-scale benchmark collected across 70 diverse scenes from 8 towns in the digital twin simulator CARLA~\cite{Dosovitskiy17Carla}.
-It includes 11,464 frames of LiDAR point cloud data from 2-5 agents and 232,913 annotated 3D bounding boxes. (ii) DAIR-V2X~\cite{yu2022dair}, which is the first large-scale real-world CP dataset for vehicle-infrastructure cooperation, consisted of 71,254 frames.
+\textbf{Datasets.} We evaluate \system on two CP benchmarks: (i)~OPV2V~\cite{xu2022opv2v}, a large-scale dataset with 11,464 LiDAR frames from 2--5 agents across 70 scenes in 8 CARLA~\cite{Dosovitskiy17Carla} towns; and (ii)~DAIR-V2X~\cite{yu2022dair}, the first large-scale real-world CP dataset for vehicle-infrastructure cooperation, containing 71,254 frames.

 \textbf{Implementation Details.} We adopt PointPillars~\cite{lang2019pointpillars} as the LiDAR BEV backbone and a max-out module as the fusion backbone~\cite{f_cooper}.
 We train \system for up to 100 epochs using Adam ($\beta_1\!=\!0.9,\beta_2\!=\!0.999$), with a base learning rate of 0.002.
-The Gumbel-Softmax temperatures $\eta,\gamma$ are annealed from $0.9\to0.1$.
-We select $\lambda=1000$ for OPV2V and $\lambda=100$ for DAIR-V2X, through standard cross validation.\looseness=-1
+The Gumbel-Softmax temperatures $\eta,\gamma$ are annealed from $0.9\to0.1$. \looseness=-1

 \textbf{Evaluation Metrics.} We evaluate 3D object detection performance using the mean Average Precision (mAP) at IoU thresholds of 0.5 and 0.7.
 Communication cost is measured by the Average Total Data Size (KB) transmitted per frame by all agents, under FP8.
 We also report Relative Communication Efficiency, defined as $\text{mAP}@0.5 / \text{Total Size}$, normalized to our method (100\%) for comparison.
 The required bandwidth is calculated as the total transmitted feature size multiplied by the frame rate ($r=10$ FPS).\looseness=-1